OSURoboticsClub/Rover_2017_2018/electrical/documents/nodes/arm_breakout_1.md

 #### Version 1
 - Footprint for USB connector is mirrored about the vertical axis, creates 5V -> GND short.
 - LEDs don't seem to work
+- Probably need to add a beefy capacitor to the power rail